-- Send a completed grievance form (given at the end of the leaflet) to the postal address on the back of the form. - Contact the information centre available at your community (the list of information centres of Sakhalin Energy is provided at the end of the leaflet). - Send an email to the following address: Grievancereport@sakhalinenergy.ru. - Call the telephone number of a Sakhalin Energy representative given at the end of this leaflet. - Call Sakhalin Energy on "hot line" at 8 800 200 6624.
+- Send a completed grievance form (given at the end of the leaflet) to the postal address on the back of the form. - Contact the information centre available at your community (the list of information centres of Sakhalin Energy is provided at the end of the leaflet). - Send an email to the following address: Grievancereport@sakhalinenergy.ru. - Call the telephone number: - 8 800 200 6624 Sakhalin Energy "hot line".
 For security reasons, there are no recorders or caller identification devices attached.
-If the phone is not answered, please call back.
+If the phone is not answered, please call back. - +7 4242 66 2893 Sakhalin Energy Social Performance Subdivision worked with grievances. - +7 914 759 4208 telephone number to be used if your concerns relate to the Sakhalin Indigenous Minorities Peoples.
+You may also call the numbers stated in the leaflet Grievance Procedure of the Sakhalin Indigenous Minorities Development Plan (at www.simdp.ru or in the Sakhalin Energy's information centres).